daksh5555/solana_api/Instructions.md

-Install node modules that are not here - npm install To start the server, open the terminal, and run the command - node server.mjs To start the client, open a new terminal and run the command - node client.mjs Install other dependencies if needed - npm init -y
+Install node modules that are not here - npm install To start the server, open the terminal, and run the command- node server.mjs To start the client, open a new terminal and run the command- node client.mjs Install other dependencies if needed - npm init -y import cors middleware- npm install cors   // for fetching data smoothly from external sources and also ensures ports should be same for front-end and back-end